 And on a whole different note, let’s not forget Pedro Almodóvar’s Bad Education / La mala educación (2004), which offers an unusual depiction of child sexual abuse at the hands of a gay Catholic priest.
 The Crime of Father Amaro’s Gael García Bernal plays a (male) “femme fatale” of sorts in the Goya Award nominee and New York Film Critics Circle Best Foreign Language Film winner.

-Image of Shiney Ahuja and Seema Rahmani in the “priest sex movie” Sins: Yash Raj Films.
+Shiney Ahuja and Seema Rahmani Sins image: Yash Raj Films.